cdaters/es7-theme-reminisce/README.md

 Regardless of the chosen controller type, EmulationStation generally maps buttons using a North, South, East, and West directional layout.
 This setting ensures that Reminisce properly reflects your controller’s layout and displays the correct contextual help imagery for navigating both Reminisce and EmulationStation.

-### Main Menu / System views video delay:
+### Theme / Gamelist video delay:
-If you've scraped for game videos, Reminisce, after a short delay will display these as backgrounds across the system and gamelist views.
+If you've scraped for game videos, Reminisce, after a short delay will display these as backgrounds across the system overview and gamelist views.
 With this setting, you can determine if and when they display.

-- **2 Seconds (default):** The scraped image will be replaced by the scraped video after 2 seconds.
+- **2 Seconds:** (*default*) The scraped image will be replaced by the scraped video after 2 seconds.
 - **3 Seconds:** The scraped image will be replaced by the scraped video after 3 seconds.
 - **5 Seconds:** The scraped image will be replaced by the scraped video after 5 seconds.
 - **Video off:** Only the scraped image will show.